alloystorm/dvvr/dancexr/ai_chat.md

 * In the chat settings you can choose the model that you want to use.

-### OobaBooga Text Generation WebUI
+### Running LLM Locally (LM Studio, OobaBooga etc)
-This option allows you to run large language models (LLM) locally if your PC is powerful enough.
-A 7b or 13b model should be good enough for chatting.
+You can also run LLMs locally if your computer is powerful enough.
+For example the latest Llama3 8b should be more than enough for role playing.
+We have tested OobaBooga and LM Studio and they work well with DanceXR.

+Keep in mind that the AI space is developing really fast and new tools and models are coming out all the time.
+The recommendations here are based on what we know at the time of writing and might be out of date when you are reading it.
+Feel free to explore your own options.
+DanceXR should work with any LLM tool as well that supports OpenAI API spec.

 **Pros:**
 * Privacy, nothing is sent out, everything happens locally.
-* You can use uncensored models for NSFW content.
+* You can choose any model to run, including uncensored ones.
 * Free

 **Cons:**
-* Not as smart as OpenAI models
+* Not as smart as online models
 * Requires a bit setup
-* Can become very slow if there's not enough VRAM.
-Especially when you are running DanceXR at the same time, the system might push LLMs to virtual VRAM which is going to destroy its performance.
+* Running LLMs locally can be very resource intensive.
+Especially if you plan to run both DanceXR and LLMs on the same machine.

 **Setup:**
+At the moment LM Studio is a better choice if you don't want to fiddle with command line tools.
+For LM Studio, you can follow the instructions here:
+* Download and install LM Studio from their website https://lmstudio.ai/
+* Choose and download a LLM model from within LM Studio.
+At the moment we recommend using Llama3 8b.
+* Switch to the chat tab and load the model you downloaded.
+* Go to "Local Server" tab and click "Start Server".
+Note the port number (Default is 1234).

+For OobaBooga, you can follow the instructions here:
 * Follow the instructions here to download and install https://github.com/oobabooga/text-generation-webui
 * To allow WebUI to work with DanceXR, you need to turn on API.
 To do this, open the CMD_FLAGS.txt file and add "--listen --api" in there, then restart it.
 * Once it's running, go to the model tab and download a model if you don't have it already.
 * We recommend using one of these 2 models: https://huggingface.co/TheBloke/Luna-AI-Llama2-Uncensored-GPTQ (7b, easier to run) https://huggingface.co/TheBloke/Nous-Hermes-Llama2-GPTQ (13b, smarter)
 * Refresh the model list and load it.
+The default port number is 5000.

+Configurations in DanceXR:
 * In DanceXR, choose "Local WebUI" from AI Service -> Select Service
-* The default URL (http://127.0.0.1:5000) should work unless your setup requries a different port or URL.
+* Type in the server URL and port number.
+For example "http://127.0.0.1:1234"(LM Studio) or "http://127.0.0.1:5000"(OobaBooga).

 ### Use Remote Service like Runpod to run WebUI